Eargo Plus Review: How It Works, Side Effects, Cost

 Finally, Eargo Plus devices offer layered noise reduction technology for “cleanly amplified sound and an extended frequency range up to 7750 Hz;” greatly reduced background noise, as well as active feedback cancellation technology and a special equalization curve designed for phone calls.

-When fully powered, the website indicates your Eargo Plusses will operate all day, and can be recharged in about six hours using the included portable carrying case charger (which itself will hold a charge for about a week).
+When fully powered, the website indicates your Eargo Plus device will hold a charge for up to 16 hours and can be recharged in about six hours using the included portable carrying case charger (which itself will hold a charge for about a week).
 All you have to do is slide each device into its port and the case’s six indicator lights will tell you how much charge remains, while beginning the re-charging process.

 Each Eargo Plus device has its own port inside the portable charging case, which features six indicator lights, a micro USB port, and the ability to fully recharge your devices in about six hours.
 Image credit: Eargo, Inc.